-Bosherston is a small village, with one road, a number of picturesque old cottages and an impressive Norman Church.
-For ramblers and visitors it has a couple of essential amenities.
+Bosherston is a small village with picturesque old cottages and an impressive Norman Church.
+For ramblers and visitors it has some essential amenities.
 Ye Olde Worlde Cafe is a quaint ivy clad cottage tea rooms, though only open during holiday season (it was closed when I walked this section in early January).

-There’s also a great welcoming village pub, the St. Govan’s Country Inn which serves superb bar meals and a fine pint too.
-It’s a very popular place particularly during spring and summer as hikers, rock climbers, campers and day trippers make a beeline for it.
+There’s also a welcoming village pub, St. Govan’s Country Inn for bar meals and a fine pint to finish your walk.
+It’s a very popular place particularly during spring and summer when coastal hikers, rock climbers, campers and day trippers call in.

-The varied habitat of the ponds is an ideal home to otters and if you visit early and are fortunate you may get a glimpse of these elusive shy creatures, although I haven’t been lucky enough to see them on my visits.
-At the southern end of the ponds is an area of marsh with reed beds, a peaceful scene as rustling reeds in colourful winter hues sway in the breeze.
+The varied habitat of the ponds is an ideal home to otters but you’d be fortunate to glimpse these elusive shy creatures.
+At the southern end of the ponds is a reed bed marsh, such a peaceful scene as reeds rustled and swayed on a winters breeze.

-The reed bed marsh is a good spot for heron, kingfisher and various species of birds such as warblers.
-The lakes are fed by natural underground freshwater springs and the water drains south through a rock crevice and emerges as a babbling brook flowing under a small footbridge which links the coast path and continues to flow onto Broad Haven South beach.
+The reed beds are a good spot for heron, kingfisher and various species of birds such as warblers.
+The path follows alongside a freshwater stream which flows￼ from the ponds through a rocky crevice and under a small footbridge onto Broad Haven South beach.

-There is a sentry gate which marks the boundary of the Ministry of Defence Castlemartin East Range.
-This section of coast path is only accessible when the military range is not in use, so it is important to plan ahead to ensure the coast path is open to proceed from here.
+A sentry gate marks the boundary of the Ministry of Defence Castlemartin East Range.
+The range is only accessible when there aren’t ‘live’ military exercises, so it’s important to plan a walk here to ensure the coast path is accessible on the day.

-The land within the range was requisitioned by the War Office in 1938 from the Cawdor family, landowner Lords of the vast Stackpole Estate and has remained in military use as a firing range since.
-Signs along the path warn of the dangers of ordnance left from the military exercises, so don’t pick up anything in this area!
+The land within the range was requisitioned by the War Office in 1938 and has remained in military use as a firing range since.
+Signs along the path warn of the dangers of items left from military exercises, so follow the advice and don’t pick up anything in this area!